Monday, February 17th

 I scrambled over to my sister first.
 Multiple slits covered her abdomen, a massive one across her neck.
 Dead, I realized.
 I turned to my brother.
 No better.
 Five deep gashes ran across his chest—blood pouring from them like spigots—while an even longer gash ran from the bridge of his nose to the bottom of his neck; yet, somehow, he was still alive.
 I clamped both hands on the largest wound and tried to apply pressure.
 His breaths came in slow, hard, wet, rugged gasps.

-“Michael, come on,” I cried, and begged that somehow, he’d pulled through.
+“Michael, come on,” I cried, and begged that somehow, he’d pull through.
 Somehow, he’d be alright.

 “J-J…” he said my name, then with one curdling gasp, he was gone.